-D. This article does not permit the proposal of any statute or statutory amendment that makes an appropriation or otherwise requires the expenditure of money, unless such statute or amendment also enacts a commensurate increase in revenues and/or decreases in revenue appropriations, not prohibited by the constitution; provided, however, that this requirement shall not apply to a proposal for the appropriation or expenditure of less than five hundred thousand dollars (\$500,000), which amount shall be adjusted annually commencing in fiscal year 2011/2012 to reflect changes in the cost-of-living as determined by the United States government.
+D. This article does not permit the proposal of any statute or statutory amendment that makes an appropriation or otherwise requires the expenditure of money, unless such statute or amendment also enacts a commensurate increase in revenues and/or decreases in revenue appropriations, not prohibited by the constitution; provided, however, that this requirement shall not apply to a proposal for the appropriation or expenditure of less than five hundred thousand dollars (\$500,000), which amount shall be adjusted annually, commencing with the fiscal year beginning on or after July 1, 2019, to reflect changes in the cost-of-living as determined by the United States government.
 This article does not permit the proposal of any statute or any statutory amendment that diminishes state revenue, unless such statute or statutory amendment also enacts a commensurate increase in revenues and/or decreases in revenue appropriations to accommodate the projected reduction in state revenue.
 Any initiative affecting the state budget must be prospective in nature and may not be effective prior to the fiscal year subsequent to the general election.